Organization for Transformative Works: Archive of Our Own

 Created by the OTW, the Archive of Our Own (often shortened to AO3) is an open-source, non-commercial, non-profit archive for fan fiction and other transformative fanwork.
 The Archive is built and run entirely by volunteers, many without previous coding experience.
 The Archive was publicly launched into open beta on 14 November 2009, and has been growing steadily since.

 Time magazine included Archive of Our Own on its list of "50 Best Websites 2013".
 Time said that AO3 "serves all fandoms equally, from The A-Team to Zachary Quinto and beyond", and also called it "the most carefully curated, sanely organized, easily browsable and searchable nonprofit collection of fan fiction on the Web...".

 Fans post, tag and categorize their own works on AO3.
 Volunteer "tag wranglers" link similar tags so readers can search for works in the categories and types they want.
 The tagging system allows easy compilation of statistics (stats).

-Fan fiction ranges in length, from fewer than one thousand words (flash fiction, or one-hundred-word drabbles) to novel-length works of hundreds of thousands of words.
+Fan fiction ranges in length, from fewer than one thousand words (flash fiction, or one-hundred-word drabbles) to novel-length works, up to millions of words in length.
 According to an article on fandom statistics published on The Daily Dot newspaper in 2013, AO3 hosts more very short works than long ones, but readers prefer the longer works.
 The average very short story received fewer than 150 hits, while novel-length works are more likely to receive around 1,500 hits.

 A writer who posts a story on AO3 can record its word count on the story's header, along with other information such as the story's fandom, ships, and other tropes.
 Some fan works are 'crossovers' that draw on two or more universes or characters.
 Writers can also note if their story is finished or a work in progress (WIP).

 As of 2018, the archive hosts more than 4.2 million works in more than 30,000 fandoms.
 Destination Toast, fan and statistician, compiles and analyzes fandom statistics, especially stats from Archive of Our Own, which she says is "the most easily searchable archive I know of."
 In January 2016, she posted "2015: A (Statistical) Year in Fandom."
 It includes statistics from two other large fan fiction archives, FanFiction.Net (FFN) and Wattpad as well as the popular microblog platform Tumblr.
 The post shows that the most active fandoms on AO3 in 2015 were (largest first) Supernatural, Dragon Age, Harry Potter, The Avengers, Teen Wolf, and Sherlock.
 Other media sources include movies, television shows, and books including The Lord of the Rings, Doctor Who, and The Hunger Games.